bxparks/AceSegment/README.md

 +--------+                       +------------------------+
 ```

-The `LedMatrixSingleShiftRegister` configuration using software SPI is:
+The `LedMatrixSingleHc595` configuration using software SPI is:

 ```C++
 const uint8_t NUM_DIGITS = 4;